 Instructions

-- Combine the ingredients for the crisp in a heatproof bowl and set aside.
+- Combine the ingredients for the crisp in a medium/large heatproof bowl.

-- Stir to combine and allow to cool slightly before adding the finishing ingredients to your tastes.
+- Add the crispy spring onions back into the mix and stir to combine.
+Allow to cool slightly before adding the finishing ingredients to your tastes.

 - Make sure you cool the oil quickly and transfer to a sterilised jar in the fridge.